 1.2.8 Ongoing Dialogue: The Board and Minister recognize the different cultural, racial/ethnic, ability, gender, sexual orientation, generational, economic, social, and theological experiences and identities that exist within our congregation, aware that these differences can be sources of both strength and challenge.

-The Board, the Minister, and the Committee on Ministry commit to honest and ongoing communication about how identity and power impact and shape the congregation.
+The Board, the Minister, and the Committee on Ministry (if established) commit to honest and ongoing communication about how identity and power impact and shape the congregation.

 The Board and Minister commit to addressing concerns that arise, recognizing that conflict is inherent to a diverse community.